Heart and Lung Transplant (cont.)

-- Rejection occurring months or years later is called chronic rejection.
+- Rejection occurring months or years later and that results in permanent changes in the transplant is called chronic rejection.
 Signs are similar to those of acute rejection but are often slow to develop.

-- Chronic lung rejection usually occurs because of fibrosis (hardening) of the smaller airways and blockages.
+- Chronic lung rejection usually occurs because of fibrosis (scarring) of the smaller airways and blockages.
 This process is sometimes called bronchiolitis obliterans syndrome and can be very serious.